-- > Place the full-color King's College Mission Mark in the top left corner. - Use no more than two approved fonts.
-See Official Typography for more information. - > Use properly sized headings to organize content. - > Use no more than two appropriate colors.
-See Official Colors for more information. - > Left align all narrative text.
+- Place the full-color King's College Mission Mark in the top left corner. - > Use no more than two approved fonts.
+Refer to Official Typography for more information. - > Use properly sized headings to organize content. - > Use no more than two appropriate colors.
+Refer to Official Colors for more information. - Left align all narrative text.
 Avoid using Center or Justify. - Insert page numbers in the footer for documents more than two pages.